paulmcauley/classik/README.md

 ```

 ### Step 2: Then download, build and install
-Download build and install from source script:
+Download, build and install from source script:
 ```
 git clone https://github.com/paulmcauley/klassy
 ```